-During the last ten years, the impact of both federal and state legislation has affected the district in many ways:
+During the past eleven years, the impact of both federal and state legislation has affected the district in many ways:

 - In November 2002, Florida's voters approved a state constitutional amendment setting limits for the maximum number of students (K-3: 18 students, 4-8: 22 students, and 9-12: 25 students) in a core class by room.
 The transition was measured at the district level by grouping through the 2005-06 school year, then at the school level through the 2009-10 school year.
-This school year (2010-11) compliance was measured at the classroom level which required the addition of 257.8 instructional FTE. - The state funding for education has greatly affected the operational and capital budgets for the school system.
-In the last 5 years the state funding (Florida Education Finance Program otherwise known as FEFP) for Volusia has been reduced more than \$90 million.
-Through state mandate, an effort to compensate for the decreased operational dollars caused a loss of 0.50 mills that has been transferred from the capital budget to the operating budget.
-Declining property values have also had a direct effect on district resources.
-In addition, Public Education Capital Outlay (PECO) funds have been reduced for the Volusia County School District by nearly \$5 million in school year 2011-12. - For the approaching 2011-12 school year, new legislation was put into place through new or expanded eligibility for McKay Scholarships, Opportunity
+Since the 2010-11 school year, compliance has been measured at the classroom level. - budgets for the school system.
+In the last six years the state funding (Florida Education Finance Program otherwise known as FEFP) for Volusia has reduced the District's operating budget by more than \$80.1 million.
+In FY 2009, through state mandate, an effort to compensate for the decreased operational dollars caused a loss of 0.25 mills from the capital budget to be transferred to the operating budget.
+In FY 2010, the State increased the transfer to 0.50 mills.
+This reflects an approximate decrease of \$60 million in capital revenues since FY 2009.
+In addition, the State Legislature has eliminated Public Education Capital Outlay (PECO) for the Volusia County School District, and other school districts, for the 2011-12 and 2012-13 school year.
+This resulted in a loss of \$4.6 million.

-- Scholarships, and Corporate Scholarships.
-These mandates all have the potential of affecting student enrollment and operating revenue. - While there were no additional charter schools opening in fiscal year 2010-11, three additional charter schools (Ivy Hawn School of the Arts, Burns Science & Technology Charter School, and Reading Star Academy of Excellence) will be opening in the 2011-12 school year.
+There were three additional charter schools that opened in fiscal year 2011-12 Ivy Hawn School of the Arts, Burns Science & Technology Charter School, and Reading Star Academy of Excellence.